Hotel Ukraine: World War II and city reconstruction

 Like all of central Kyiv, the Ginzburg house was to have the same fate as the rest of the buildings when after the Red Army's abandoning of the city remote explosives were employed to detonate and blow up the central city.
 Ginzburg house was not totally destroyed but remained as a ruined shell.

 After Kyiv's liberation, during the cleanup of the streets and squares of the city from the ruins the remaining part of the Ginzburg house were pulled down.
-Symbolically on the 22nd of June, 1944 the City Council called for a competition for architects from Kyiv as well as other places from the republic and the union to develop a new project for a complete reconstruction of the central city.
+Symbolically on 22 June 1944 the City Council called for a competition for architects from Kyiv as well as other places from the republic and the union to develop a new project for a complete reconstruction of the central city.
 Most of them had provisions to place a new tall building on the place of the original Ginzburg house.
 The 1937 opinion of Alexander Dovzhenko about the Ginzburg house that all likewise constructions of Kyiv should be based on its geographical relief, was echoed in almost every project.

 Reconstruction of central Kyiv (One of the 22 rejected projects).

 Not a single of the original projects, despite that that many were submitted in the long three-phase part was realized.
 The competition dragged on for several years and eventually the organisers gave the development of the general reconstruction project of central Kyiv to the first workshop of the institute "Kievprojekt".